Queenswood Country Park and Arboretum

 In addition to the many paths for more intrepid explorers, there are a number of waymarked trails of differing lengths at Queenswood.
 Some of them feature easy access stone or woodchip surfaced paths which are suitable for disabled access.
 A comprehensive map and trail guide is available to purchase from the Cafe.

-There are a number of easy access paths with stone surfaces, joined together into a waymarked trail, for those using wheelchairs or electric mobility vehicles (EMVs).
-The car park includes disabled parking spaces for blue badge holders which are free of charge.
+There are a number of surfaced, easy access paths joined together into a waymarked trail, for those using electric mobility vehicles (EMVs).
+The car park includes disabled parking spaces.

 When to visit